 British service to American interests has been an impediment to a more progressive approach to security, which would involve working more closely with other states.
 For example, the UK could opt in to the nuclear weapons ban treaty, which now enjoys widespread support across the world, but it is still too attached to the US to do so.
 Read more about the ban treaty at CND.

 Most of the more than 82 million people who have had to flee their homes are accommodated as displaced persons and refugees in the world’s poorest countries, not the richest.
-Even by the standards of Europe, Britain takes in very few asylum-seekers relative to other countries, receiving three percent of all applications; France, Germany and Italy each receive twice as many applications as the UK.
+Even by the standards of Europe, Britain takes in very few asylum-seekers relative to other countries, receiving three percent of all applications; France, Germany and Italy each receive at least twice as many applications as the UK.